 Packing Very Delicate Paintings When Moving

 If your artwork is rare or unique, you should pack it with even more care.
-The best solution is to get them professionally created, and you can always ask galleries if they are willing to help you for a small fee or share their tips for moving and shipping an artwork.
+The best solution is to get custom crating.
+Additionally, you can always ask galleries if they are willing to help you for a small fee or share their tips for moving and shipping artwork.
 The total value of such artwork requires extra effort, time, and money so it could be safe from the first day of the move until the last one.
 However, you shouldn’t have second thoughts about that considering the significance of such pieces.

 Don’t Forget the Insurance of Your Framed Artwork

 If your relocation company and insurance agency cover the basic moving package, that doesn’t mean that your paintings are included.
 Often such items require an additional insurance policy.
 If you’ve decided to hire movers, call their representative and ask exactly what is covered so you can add an invisible protection wrap around those precious boxes.

 Tips for Finding the Best Insurance

 When shipping such a valuable piece of art in a box, you cannot just hope that everything will arrive intact – remember that any delicate object requires careful relocation day preparation.
 You need insurance that your painting will come home safe and won’t cause you a headache or relocation depression.
 In case your insurance doesn’t have a separate policy, then you have several possibilities on how to insure your collection before relocating: